mwbowers/mwbowers.github.io/reference/datagate/datagate-client/import-options.md

 title: ImportOptions class
 ---

-Provides options for importing data from a source.
+Provides options for importing data from XML or CSV format.
+This class includes properties for specifying the target member where the data will be imported, the source path from where the data will be imported, whether the target member should be cleared before the import, whether the target connection should be used for the import, and whether detailed feedback should be provided during the import operation.

 **Namespace:** ASNA.DataGate.Client.CopyData
 **Assembly:** ASNA.QSys.DataGate.Client.dll